ContactSign inSign up

-Configure CI to publish your Storybook and run Chromatic’s automation whenever you push code.
-Badge your PRs to get notified about test and review results.
+Configure CI to run your visual tests whenever you push code and get pull request badges to get notified about the test and review results.

 Continuous integration